Kyrremann/LuaPill/README.md

  * You can also use + and -
 * Scroll to cycle through different tiles
  * You can also use + and -
- * 1 takes you to the first tile
 * Escape to quit
 * Use WASD to move around the map

 ## TODO
-* Load map frome file
+- [ ] Load map frome file
- * F6 to load a level
+ - F6 to load a level
-* Save map to file
+- [x] Save map to file
- * F5 to save level
+ - F5 to save level
-* Different elevation
+- [ ] Different elevation
-* Right click to rotate (only works if the tiles are sorted)
+- [ ] Right click to rotate (only works if the tiles are sorted)
-* Allow for custom keybindings
+- [x] Allow for custom keybindings
+ - Keybindings have been removed from the library, should be handled by the game

 ## Installation
 Just copy the luapill.lua file wherever you want it.
 Then require it where you need it: